 With the constant work on implementing the Fairbiotea development plan, the Zhengan Tianci tea garden management has taken on responsibility for a sustainable development in the areas of ecology, welfare, quality management and economy.
 Thus, the lack of rights, exploitation and mismanagement, which are so common in smallholder organic tea gardens, are avoided.
 Meanwhile, Shangba tea garden and Zhengan Tianci Ecological Technology Co., Ltd as operating company have fulfilled all of the minimum requirements for admission in Fairbiotea and since 2018 they received full membership.

-Fairbiotea respectively has met all its obligations to the Shangba tea garden and has advised the tea garden management in its development process.
-Furthermore, in 2016 and 2017, each year around 200 tons of Shangba tea have been imported into Germany on behalf of Fairbiotea.
-Fairbiotea gives a long-term purchase guarantee for this quantity, which provides an important investment and planning security for Shangba tea garden and Zhengan Tianci.
-The guaranteed purchase quantity allows the tea plantation to finance and implement further sustainable developments in the long run.
+Fairbiotea has also fulfilled its obligations to Shangba and has advised the tea garden management on its sustainability development.
+In addition, from 2016 to 2021, around 1200 tons of Shangba tea were exported to Germany on behalf of Fairbiotea, and in 2022 it will be over 170 tons.
+Fairbiotea provides a long-term purchase guarantee for this quantity, which means important investment and planning security for Shangba.
+The guaranteed purchase quantity enables the tea plantation to finance and implement its further sustainability development in the long term.

 Unfortunately, the European market refuses to pay fair product prices that take into account the costs of sustainable development and procure enough revenues to the producers for their efficient development.
 If the financial means from the sales are lacking, sustainability can develop only slowly, or the producers are forced to undertake risky investments or finance their development through savings or loans.